-The most important safety rule is to keep constant track of what happens outside of the cockpit.
-It is much more important to know what’s happening around you than what your instruments are telling you.
+The most important safety rule is to keep constant track of what is happening outside the cockpit.
+It is much more important to know what’s going on around you than what your instruments are telling you.
 You should never be staring at your instruments.
 In fact, you do not really need your instruments to fly safely; later on in your flight training you will perform some flights with a limited instrument panel and you will notice that there are many other methods of judging airspeed and altitude apart from using the instruments.

 By always looking out carefully you will avoid surprises.
 Hats with fancy patterns or colours can cause reflections in the canopy and limit the instructor’s view.
 That’s why many glider pilots wear darker sunhats when seated in the front seat of a two-seater glider.

 Even if you can fly the glider perfectly, you will not be allowed to fly solo if you don’t lookout thoroughly.
 Practise watching all the aeroplanes around you and remembering their position as well as their direction.
 Looking out plays an important role in all flying exercises.
 For example: you will not initiate a turn before you have checked the direction of the turn and assured yourself that the airspace you need is clear of traffic.

 Pay extra attention to aircraft flying at the same altitude, i.e. on your horizon, especially if they are flying towards you.
 Sometimes they are very hard to see and the closing rate can be high.
 If it looks as if an aircraft is hardly moving horizontally or vertically, but it is getting bigger, then it is coming towards you and you will need to alter your course immediately to avoid a possible collision.
 Any aeroplane whose position in the canopy does not change but increases in size is on a collision course!